 In order to cover the complex real-life behavior of vehicles, the automotive industry has been actively promoting the ISO 26262 functional safety specification for road vehicles as a standard for car manufacturers and their suppliers to follow in product development.
 ISO 26262 focuses on safety requirements from the product system down to hardware and software: functional safety requirements → technical safety requirements → hardware safety requirements → software safety requirements.
 The standard also stipulates that hardware-in-the-loop and fault injection tests are required at any automotive safety integrity level (ASIL) to ensure the validity of the safety mechanisms at the whole-vehicle level as well as the effectiveness of their failure coverage.

-Chroma 8630 integrates a Fault Injection Unit to test various control and communication signals of the system under test, and can combine it with dynamic discharge, insulation resistance change and static charging behavior simulation.
+Chroma 8630 integrates a real-time system and Fault Injection Unit to test various control and communication signals of the system under test, and can combine it with dynamic discharge, insulation resistance change and static charging behavior simulation.
 The testbed can simulate the most important, complex, and risky operating conditions for validating the BMS, and conducts in-depth tests.
 Without the need for actual battery modules, the testbed not only improves product design but also complies with the fault injection test sections of the ISO 26262 and facilitates the acquisition of ASIL safety level certification.

 Versatile and Intuitive Human-Machine Interface